 Light Adjustable Lens

 If you are interested in cataract surgery, you need to consider what types of intraocular lens (IOL) is right for you.
 At Pacific Eye Associates, we offer many different IOLs including the latest advance-technology lenses.
 One option is the Light Adjustable Lens (LAL).
-We are the first and only practice in San Francisco to offer the adjustable lens technology.
+We are the first practice in San Francisco to offer the adjustable lens technology.
 The Light Adjustable Lens is the only IOL that can be customized after cataract surgery.

 The Light Adjustable Lens (LAL) is the world’s first lens implant that can be customized to your eye after surgery.
 With the LAL, you will have the ability to adjust the lens and preview possible vision outcomes with your cataract surgeon before you establish your final vision.
 The LAL allows you to test drive the different vision settings before deciding on your purchase.
 This is the first lens that allows you to tailor your implant to the shape of your eyes, preferences, and lifestyle.

 Once the lens is in your eye and it has healed, your cataract surgeon will use the Light Delivery Device (LDD) to adjust the power of your lens.
 The adjustments are completed in our office.
 Each treatment will only take a few minutes.
 Between adjustments, you can preview your eyesight and test the different prescriptions.
 It may take a few treatments to perfect your results, but every adjustment gets you closer to your desired vision.

 How many Light Treatments do I need?

 The number of adjustments depends on the shape of your eye, prescription, and your personal preferences.
 You might need anywhere from two to four treatments.
 Each light treatment is about 90 seconds and takes place over two weeks.
 Once you and your physician have achieved your optimal vision, the lens power is permanently locked in with a final light treatment.

 What makes the Light Adjustable Lens different from other IOLs?